marceelrf/marceelrf/README.md

 ## About me

 I'm a brazilian medical physicist with master and PhD (Biotechnology) at São Paulo State University ([UNESP](https://unesp.br/)).
-Between April and December 2022 I was a visiting scholar on theWitek Lab at [New York University](https://www.nyu.edu/).
+Between April and December 2022 I was a visiting scholar on the Witek Lab at [New York University](https://www.nyu.edu/).
+Since 2023, Postdoc at Botucatu Medical School - GemBio.

 - 🔭 I’m currently working on the development of tools for bone biomaterials analysis, focusing on alternative methods to animal testing.